Frequently Asked Questions

 The short answer is "no".
 The primary reason that I took up photography was to find a way to carve out more time in my life for solitude.
 I spend most of my week engaged with people and because of my personality I need time to be alone in order to be whole.
 In the solitude I am restored.
 It is the place where I can finally connect with what is happening deep inside of me.
 Times of silence can move us from living superficial lives to deeper and more meaningful lives.
 In solitude I can finally be quiet enough to begin to hear God's still quiet voice pulling me beyond myself.
 In solitude I am also at my most creative and can see things that I would otherwise have missed.

-For those not wanting to hike alone, consider hiring a local guide/photographer to accompany you on your journey.
-I recommend either my friend Thomas Mangan an experienced photographer and hiker or Joe Pyle with his business called "Shoot my Hike".
+For those not wanting to hike or photograph alone, consider hiring a local guide to accompany you on your journey.
+I recommend my friend and experienced photographer Thomas Mangan.

 How can I improve my photography?